-Enrollment in our enrichment programs is accepted in August for the fall semester and in December for the winter semester.
-Enrollment is accepted on first-come, first-served basis and priority is given to students who met enrollment attendance requirements the previous school year.
+Enrollment in our enrichment programs is accepted in August for the fall semester.
+Enrollment is accepted on first-come, first-served basis and priority is given to students who met enrollment attendance requirements in previous school years.
+A Supply & Material fee of \$50 per a family will be assessed on the first student enrollment form.
 Each individual class is limited to a specific number of students.
-Only students enrolled for the Fall and Winter Semesters can apply for Funded Attendance.
+Only students enrolled for the full school year in both Fall and Spring Semesters can apply for Funded Attendance.